Squiggle AI

 LLM Specifics

-AutoSquiggle currently uses Claude Sonnet 3.5 for all operations.
-It makes use of prompt caching (opens in a new tab) to cache a lot of information (around 20k tokens) about the Squiggle language.
+Squiggle AI currently uses Claude Sonnet 3.5 for all operations.
+It makes use of prompt caching to cache a lot of information (around 20k tokens) about the Squiggle language.
 LLM queries typically cost around 0.02 each to run - more in the case of large models or long execution runs.

-You can see most of the prompts used here (opens in a new tab).
+You can see most of the prompts used here.

 Key Run Stages